 A view of check-in counters from above.
 I guess Royal Brunei should be quite popular for Hong Kong-bound passengers with its one stop service.

-Second security screening and immigration was quite acceptable.
-The immigration officer warned me, though, that my flight was still a bit long and I was advised not to get in and out of immigration.
-Just a heads up, security for domestic flights was separate from those for international flights.
+Second security screening and immigration were quite acceptable.
+The immigration officer warned me that my flight was still a bit long and I was advised not to get in and out of immigration.
+Security for domestic flights was separate from those for international flights.
 One main difference between both was that LAG (liquid, aerosol, and gel) rule was not enforced for domestic flights.
-Read: in case you are going to travel within Indonesia, feel free to stay away from the expensive airport concession stores. ^^
+Read: in case you are going to travel within Indonesia, feel free to stay away from the expensive airport concession stores.

 Queue to security

 After passing through immigration, I had a look at the duty free offerings, which was paltry at best.
-One thing I found amusing on their champagne offering: they had Roederer Cristal on stock, but no sign of even Moet or Veuve, which were supposedly more popular.
-On the other hand, Changi's DFS stores sported a respectable offering of other choices.
+Changi's DFS stores sported a respectable offering of other choices.

 The wine and spirits part of the duty free store, which was closed for renovation.
 They temporarily relocated to a small store beside.

-Since Juanda wasn't the best way to have some window shopping (I'm not a fan of it, actually) or dining, I quickly decided to do a bit of spotting.
+Since Juanda wasn't the best way to have some window shopping or dining, I quickly decided to do a bit of spotting.